BeatrizC25/TestingChatGPT/README.md

 To be able to properly test ChatGPT, I selected different datasets (found online) consisting of multiple choice questions.
 Each dataset focused on a different subjet, making me able to test these LLMs in different areas, as I intended to.
 Not all the datasets I used had the same structure and some of them did not have the structure I desired.
 Therefore, I had to transform the datasets to give them the organization and shape I wanted.
 Once all the datasets had the desired structure, I reduced them in size before using OpenAI's APIs to get GPT-3.5 and GPT-4 to answer the multiple choice questions.
-To analyse the answers, I used both R and Excel.
+To analyse the answers, I used both R and Excel (for visualizations and simpler analysis).

 ### Datasets
 To test ChatGPT, I used six different datasets: